babashka/babashka/README.md

 - No first class vars.
 Note that you can define and redefine global values with `def` / `defn`, but there is no `var` indirection.

-- Java classes and interop are not available, except for explicitly supported ones.
-For these classes we mimic constructors and interop by having functions like `Exception.` and `.getCanonicalPath`.
+- Java classes and interop are not available.
+For a selection of classes we mimic constructors and interop by having functions like `Exception.` and `.getCanonicalPath`.

 - Only the `clojure.core`, `clojure.set` and `clojure.string` namespaces are